The Victims and Witnesses (Scotland) Act 2014

 Police Officers are deployed in courts across Scotland and carry out a number of duties there, including proactive and intelligence led patrols.
 The objective of police deployment within courts is to provide public reassurance, maintain public order and prevent intimidation.
 If we receive information that there is a risk to the safety of any person attending court, we will liaise with COPFS, SCTS and VSS to ensure that there is a prompt and proportionate response.

-If you want to read the Joint Protocol in its entirety you can view it by clicking on the link below.
+If you want to read the Joint Protocol in its entirety you can view it by clicking on the pdf document Working Together for Victims and Witnesses at the bottom of this page .

 Additional information is available on the www.mygov.scot Crime and Justice section, including information of after your police interview, the media and after the verdict.